 Congratulations to Vancouver Whitecaps FC on entering a team in the United Soccer Leagues Professional Division for the 2015 season.
 Unfortunately, the Whitecaps have announced that, as part of this new entry, their USL PDL team is to be discontinued, leaving the Victoria Highlanders as the only USL PDL team in British Columbia and no two British Columbian clubs facing off anywhere in the North American professional pyramid.

 The future of the Juan de Fuca Plate, until there are again multiple British Columbian teams facing off in MLS, the NASL, USL Pro, USL PDL, or some other equivalent level, is therefore up in the air.
 However, we are optimistic British Columbian clubs and fans can come together to keep the Juan de Fuca Plate a vibrant, growing, and exciting part of the provincial soccer scene for 2015 and years beyond.

 Many thanks to the Vancouver Whitecaps players and staff for being supporters of the Juan de Fuca Plate for three thrilling seasons.

-Congratulations to Victoria Highlanders FC, 2014 Juan de Fuca Plate champions!
+Congratulations to the 2014 Juan de Fuca Plate champions, Victoria Highlanders FC.

 Rules and About the Juan de Fuca Plate